 §558.208.
 Reporting Changes in Application Information and Fees.

-(a) If certain information provided on an initial or renewal application changes after DADS issues the license, an agency must report the change to DADS.
-The agency must use the Home and Community Support Services Agency License Application, (DADS Form 2021), to report the change.
-To avoid a late fee, a change must be reported within the time frame specified for the type of change.
+(a) If certain information provided on an initial or renewal application changes after HHSC issues the license, an agency must report the change to HHSC via the online portal.
+The agency must use the Home and Community Support Services Agency License Application, (HHSC Form 2021), to report the change.
+To avoid a late fee, an agency must report a change as required in this subsection and pay in full applicable fees required under subsection (b) of this section, within the time frame specified for the type of change.

-(1) For requirements on reporting a change in the agency's location, see §97.213 of this subchapter (relating to Agency Relocation);
+(1) For requirements on reporting a change in the agency's location, see §558.213 of this subchapter (relating to Agency Relocation);